 For therapeutic areas such as oncology, Phase 1 studies are seen as an important step in the evaluation of novel compounds.
 Such studies must include a potentially active treatment and must not be performed to only evaluate toxicity.
-Where performed, pediatric Phase 1 oncology studies are almost always conducted following adult Phase 1 studies and start at approximately 80% of the adult maximum tolerated dose (usually corrected for body weight), greatly diminishing the likelihood that a pediatric patient would be enrolled at a biologically ineffective dose.
+Where performed, pediatric Phase 1 oncology trials are almost always conducted following adult Phase 1 studies and start at approximately 80% of the adult maximum tolerated dose (usually corrected for body weight), greatly diminishing the likelihood that a pediatric patient would be enrolled at a biologically ineffective dose.
 Dose escalation typically occurs in 20% 30% increments in successive cohorts and there is generally no intrasubject dose escalation.
 Studies are based on the assumption that children have a similar or higher threshold for toxicity than adults and the number of children required for Phase 1 studies are kept as low as possible.

 From a cost prospective the design of a phase 1 study can be positively influenced with proper planning, intelligent study design, and well thought out standardization of CRF design and statistical programming.
 With protocols that are written flexibly, many objectives can be addressed under one protocol (often with many parts) which can improve efficiencies in the drug development process and speed up the time to becoming Phase II ready.